Burt Munro: Challenges

 In its final stages, the Indian's displacement was 950 cc (as built it was 600 cc) and was driven by a triple chain drive system.

 The "Munro Special," as Munro called his bike, is now owned by Neville Hayes, in New Zealand's South Island, and is on display at E Hayes and Sons, Invercargill.

-Bonneville Salt Flats and Speed Week
+Bonneville Salt Flats World Record and Speed Week

-The Bonneville Salt Flats in northwestern Utah, US is known worldwide for its many miles of flat, compacted salt; perfect for testing speed machines.
+The Bonneville Salt Flats in northwestern Utah, US, is known worldwide for its many miles of flat, compacted salt.
 During Speed Week, usually in mid-late August, vehicle enthusiasts from around the world gather at Bonneville.

 Munro travelled to Bonneville fourteen times, the first 3 times for "sightseeing" purposes.
 In the nine times he raced at Bonneville, Munro set three world records: in 1962, in 1966 and in 1967.
-He also once qualified at over 200 mph, but that was an unofficial run and was not counted.
+He also qualified at over 200 mph, but that was an unofficial run and was not counted.
+Burt's records were certified and recorded by the American Motorcyclist Association in their national records database.

+One of these, which still stands and what Burt is most famous for, was the record for the 1000cc Streamliner Modified Fuel category (referred to in the American Motorcyclist Association's National Records as 1000-S-AF) which was achieved in his modified Indian Scout in 1967.
+This record was set during the 1967 Bonneville Motorcycle Speed Trials where he was certified to have traveled at 184mph.
+The record was never contested and still stands as of January 2026.
+The American Motorcyclist Association has since retired the 1000-S-AF category.

 Following the misspelling of his name in an American motorcycling magazine in 1957, Bert Munro changed his name to Burt.